Kim Zolciak Flaunts Major Cleavage & Toned Abs In Tiny Sports Bra At LAX Airport

 You are the most incredible daddy and father to our nuggets @kroybiermann I love you to the moon and back a zillion trillion times.
 Kroy we would be lost without you.
 You amaze me and the kiddos daily with your ability to teach, guide, build, invent, create, support, and believe in all of us.
 You are a machine babe.
 I hope Ohio is the jam for you today ???? let’s make more babies tonight ????

-As fans are well-aware, Kroy has been a dedicated father to Brielle since he married her mother in 2011.
+As fans are well aware, Kroy has been a dedicated father to Brielle since he married her mother in 2011.
 In 2013, the couple spoke to E!
 News about his decision to adopt both Brielle and Kim’s other daughter, Ariana.
 During the interview, Kim noted that her daughters adored Kroy almost immediately.
-She explained that she usually did not allow her children to meet the men she was dating but her future-husband was an exception.
+She explained that she usually did not allow her children to meet the men she was dating but her then-future husband was an exception.
 She went on to say she was absolutely thrilled that her girls have a loving father figure in their lives.

 To see more of Kim, be sure to follow her Instagram account.